How Can the Pricing Model for a Cryptocurrency Option Be Compromised by the Threat of a 51% Attack?

 This tail risk is not captured by the standard model, leading to mispricing.
 Traders often use jump-diffusion models or adjust implied volatility (volatility smile/skew) to account for this systemic threat.

-What Is the Difference between an Externally Owned Account (EOA) and a Contract Account?
+What Is the Difference between a Margin Account and a Cash Account regarding Recourse?

 How Does the ‘Greeks’ Calculation Become More Complex for Exotic Options?